Geoff-Dilly/GD_scRNA_Pipeline/README.md

 Subject_4,F,Ctrl,26
 ```

+## Requirements

+- R 4.3.3
+- Anaconda
+- See `make_environment.sh` or `sc_analysis_env.yaml` for environment setup.

-## Acknowledgements:
+## Acknowledgements

-This repository is maintained for current and future experiments in the Messing Lab at UT Austin.
+This repository is maintained for experiments in the Messing Lab at UT Austin.